isomerpages/pa-cdcvouchers-v2/_donate-cdc-vouchers/FAQs on Donation.md

     <input type="checkbox" id="accordion5">
     <label for="accordion5"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">Am I able to utilise my CDC Vouchers balance after I pledge my donation via the CDC Vouchers website?</span></label>
     <div>
  			<p>Yes.
-Residents that have pledged the donation of their balance CDC Vouchers 2023 can still utilise them until they expire on 31 December 2023. &nbsp;At the end of the donation period, CDCs/PA will tally the balance amount as of 31 December 2023 and transfer the amount to the respective charities from March 2024 onwards.
+Residents that have pledged the donation of their balance CDC Vouchers 2023 can still utilise them until they expire on 31 December 2023. &nbsp;At the end of the donation period, CDCs/PA will tally the balance amount as of 31 December 2023 and transfer the amount to the respective charities from June 2024 onwards.
 			</p>
 	    </div>
   </li>